A Nude Woman Doing Her Hair Before a Mirror: Interpretation and analysis

 Venus de Milo seen from behind.
 Eckersberg's painting has certain similarities with this sculpture.

-The image of the back-facing woman occupied by her toilet is an intimate everyday scene.
-The private atmosphere of the image is emphasised by the muted colors, as well as the effective way in which Eckersberg manages to both reveal and cover the woman's intimacy using the mirror edge and the cloth wrapped around her hips.
-One senses that the woman feels that she is alone and may see the viewer through the keyhole in the door behind her.
+The image depicts a woman seen from behind while at her toilet.
+Its private setting is conveyed through the muted colors and Eckersberg's composition, which partially reveals and conceals the woman's body through the edge of the mirror and the cloth around her hips.
+The door behind her includes a keyhole through which the viewer's position may be implied.

 The model's position goes back to ancient Greek ideals, as seen in the sculpture Venus de Milo.
 The painting has also been called the "Hirschsprung Venus", and in Marianne Saabye's words shows "[classic] calm and grace".
 Venus de Milo was found in 1820, and the Academy had acquired a casting in the late 1820s.

 C.W.
 Eckersberg: Naked Woman in the Process of Pulling On Her Slippers (1843) is another painting depicting a draped half-naked woman in an everyday scene.
 Ny Carlsberg Glyptotek.

 Jean Auguste Dominique Ingres: La Grande Baigneuse, (1808), Louvre.
 It has often been discussed whether Eckersberg knew about Ingres's paintings.
 They were in Rome at the same time, so it is not unlikely.
 They were also both students of Jacques-Louis David.

 The absence of eye contact with the viewer in A Nude Woman Doing Her Hair Before a Mirror is seen in several of Eckersberg's other nude paintings.
 This applies to Female model study: Florentine (1840), Naked Woman in the Process of Pulling On Her Slippers (1843), A Young Girl Undressing (1844), and the Academy of Fine Arts' five nude paintings from 1837.
 In the study of Florentine from 1840, she is seen uncovered from the front and the absent eye contact has been interpreted as "a pronounced discretion" on Eckersberg's part towards the female model.
 Another common feature of Eckersberg's model studies from the 1830s and 1840s is the incidence of light from the left side of the image, regardless of how the model is posed.